How Much Does GSA Schedule Consulting Cost?

 How Much Does Post-GSA Award Maintenance Cost?

 If you don’t have an internal contract compliance team or employees who specialize in contract maintenance, you’ll most likely need assistance with contract modifications and compliance.
-There are A LOT of regulations you must remain compliant with or risk fines and potentially lose the contract you’ve worked so hard to get.
+There are A LOT of regulations you must remain compliant with, and it's now more important than ever to keep your contract updated.

 We suggest budgeting $15,000 to $30,000 a year or $1,250 to $2,500 a month for post-award maintenance.
 We know this is a wide price range, but it depends on what type of post-award maintenance you choose and how much help you need.
 There are typically two types of plans: annual and hourly.